+The four candidates

 Of the people I asked, most took this as a sign of an easy Morelle victory.
 However, when I spoke with Alex White who has run several times as a Green Party candidate — and once gave a class at the Flying Squirrel on managing an election campaign — Alex claimed that signs, at least in this election, are not a particularly accurate barometer for the outcome.

 First, Alex said that emphasizing signs is just one campaign strategy.
-Candidates decide how many signs to buy and try to place them judiciously at high visible cites.
+Candidates decide how many signs to buy and try to place them judiciously at high visible sites.
 Morelle’s campaign has more money to invest in signs; while the other candidates are using different strategies.
 Furthermore, because Morelle was endorsed by the local Democratic party, he has access to the lists of those who put up Slaughter signs.
 His campaign called me, asking that since I had a Slaughter sign, would I want a Morelle?
 Preferring neutrality, I declined.
 Alex also pointed that too many signs can backfire.
 If voters anticipate a landslide, they might not vote, especially if they have a particularly busy schedule today.

 Alex makes good points, but its hard to fully accept that the Morelle’s sign advantage won’t translate into a big victory.
 We’ll know tonight.